khanaalmeen/AirBnB/README.md

 ### This dataset describes the listing activity and metrics in Amsterdam, Europe for 2019.

 ### The data file includes all needed information to find out more about hosts, geographical availability, necessary metrics to make predictions and draw conclusions.
+### Find key metrics and factors and show the meaningful relationships between attributes.

 # DataSet :